seattleflu/documentation/Deploying.md

          [Install]
          WantedBy=default.target
          ```
-         See the [SCAN Switchboard service file](https://github.com/seattleflu/backoffice/blob/master/scan-switchboard/scan-switchboard.service) as an example.
+         See the [sfs Switchboard service file](https://github.com/seattleflu/backoffice/blob/master/sfs-switchboard/sfs-switchboard.service) as an example.

 6. Update [backoffice] repo documentation README pointing to the newly created directory from the previous step.
 7. Deploy the [backoffice] repo changes.